Work The South Church at Bawit

 This church and the façade wall come from the Bawit site in Middle Egypt.
 Bawit was an extremely important and highly influential monastery site in Coptic Egypt from the fourth to the ninth century, and even beyond.
 Rediscovered by French archaeologist Jean Clédat in 1901, the church was reconstructed in the museum using archaeological archives and photographs, but most of all from objects obtained through the policy of dividing archaeological finds between Egypt and France.

 A Reconstructed Façade

-The richly decorated southern church illustrates one of the fundamental elements of Coptic art: the alternating use of wood and stone, creating a sense of balance and harmony that is fully expressed in this structure.
+The richly decorated south church illustrates one of the fundamental elements of Coptic art: the alternating use of wood and stone, creating a sense of balance and harmony that is fully expressed in this structure.
 This alternating pattern underscores the decor of the two doors and appears in the ornamental friezes on either side of the entrances.
 The eastern door, leading directly to the most sacred part of the church, could have been the clergy's entrance.
-Worshippers would therefore have used the western entrance.
-The side entrances - namely, the doors along the longer sides of the building (north and south façades), rather than the central doors (western façade) - are characteristic of Coptic churches.
+Worshippers would therefore have used the west entrance.
+The side entrances—namely, the doors along the longer sides of the building (north and south façades), rather than the central doors (west façade)—are characteristic of Coptic churches.